-That said, when it comes to the value and actual performance, there is not much difference between these two models, and they have the same pros and cons.
+When it comes to the value and actual performance, there is not much difference between this model and the Asus Dual series GTX 1660 Super except for the design, as they have the same pros and cons.
 So, if you’re choosing between these two models, it will mainly be because of aesthetic preferences, which differ from person to person.

 How To Pick The Right Card For Your Needs?